DanielChitumba7/ModalCrud/README.md

 </p>

 ## About Project
-# This project is a Simple Crud using modal with Ajax in Laravel.
+# This project is a Simple Crud using modal without Ajax in Laravel.
 # Este projecto é um Crud Simples usando modal sem Ajax em Laravel.